Special Note for International Users:

 You will be notified by whichever platform you were using for the auction.

-If I have a question or a problem with a Pending Delete order or auction, who do I contact?
+If I have a question or a problem with a backorder or auction, who do I contact?

 If you are a SnapNames customer and have placed the orders or participated in an auction with your SnapNames account, please contact our customer service directly.
 If you have participated as a NameJet customer, you will have to contact NameJet support with any issues.